 For safety reasons, some areas will be temporarily unavailable for fishing and vessel traffic during construction of the project.
 However, once construction is complete, the lease area will be open to vessel traffic and fishing activities.
 Dominion Energy will communicate the status of construction and availability of the area to the public through active stakeholder outreach and Local Notices to Mariners.

-Dominion Energy will utilize various options to ensure proper navigation around the project during construction, including safety vessel(s) and cardinal buoys.
-Additionally, Local Notices to Mariners (LNTM) will be released prior to construction, and Dominion Energy will maintain ongoing coordination with the Port Authority, the U.S. Coast Guard, and U.S. Navy Fleet Forces.
-A project communications plan will also be established to maintain this crucial interface and ensure awareness of ongoing construction activities at the project site.
+Dominion Energy utilizes various options to ensure proper navigation around the project during construction, including safety vessel(s) and cardinal buoys.
+Additionally, Local Notices to Mariners (LNTM) are released prior to construction, and Dominion Energy maintains ongoing coordination with the Port Authority, the U.S. Coast Guard, and U.S. Navy Fleet Forces.
+A project communications plan maintains this crucial interface to ensure awareness of ongoing construction activities at the project site.

 Yes, all cables will be buried.
 Interarray cables will be buried nearly 5 feet deep (1.5 meters), while export cables will be buried approximately 8 feet deep (2.5 meters).